Apply for funding to build a secondary or backyard suite on your property: Secondary and Backyard Suite Incentive Program

 Eligible projects need to provide secondary or backyard suites that:

-- are on the property of the homeowner’s primary residence
+- are on the homeowner’s principal residence or property

 Eligible costs